OneSilverBullet/silvergamer.github.io/_posts/2023-10-05-Medium-Access-Control.md

 Vulnerable period: from t0-X to t0.

+$$P_k = (G)^ke^{-G}/k!$$

 $$S = GP[no collision] = GP[0transmissionsinXseconds]$$

 $$S = Ge^{-G}$$

-Aloha and Slotted Aloha show how low-delay frame transmission is possible using essentially uncoordinated access to a media.
+Aloha and Slotted Aloha show how **low-delay frame transmission is possible using essentially uncoordinated access to a media**.

+S is the number of frames per X sec that can be successfully transmitted and it corresponds to normalized throughput.

 ### 3.3 Carrier Sense Multiple Access